yka87/Bye-On/readMe.txt

 - For now, the app is in progress and yet to be deployed.
 The current version deals with a single device and a single user, and the server storage capacity is limited.
 Functions for multiple user handling are in progress and will be deployed in the future.

+- The source code does not include the server credential for privacy issues.